-The effectiveness of Respiray’s air purifier has been tested in the independent laboratories of the University of Tartu in Estonia, and the University of Lodz in Poland, and in the world-renowned testing laboratory SGS.
+The effectiveness of Respiray’s air purifier has been tested in the independent laboratories of the University of Tartu in Estonia, the University of Lodz in Poland, and in the world-renowned testing laboratory SGS.
 In the University of Lodz test, our patent-pending disinfection module achieved 99.68% and 99.88% reduction against E.coli and S.aureus bacteria respectively at 30 l/min throughputs.
-Plus, in the University of Tartu study, we achieved 99.4% effectiveness at inactivating Alphavirus.
+Plus, in the University of Tartu study, we achieved 99.4% and 99,2% effectiveness at inactivating Alphavirus and Influenza A virus.

 The UV-C disinfection module of our device was tested in the Laboratory of the Department of Environmental Biotechnology at Lodz University of Technology (Poland) to assess the effectiveness of bioaerosol disinfection at conditions of bacterial filtration efficiency (BFE) test of the EN14683 standard.

 The tests were conducted using Staphylococcus aureus and Escherichia coli.
 The test results showed 99.68% and 99.88% efficiency in reducing the amount of S.aureus and E.coli or about 2.50 and 2.95 Log reduction respectively.

 The UV-C module was also tested at the University of Tartu with Alphavirus and Influenza A virus.
 Both viruses, like the SARS-CoV-2, are membrane single-stranded RNA viruses with a size of 70-120 nanometers used in this testing method.

 The number of Alphavirus particles capable of infection was reduced 99.4% when 10,000,00 virus particles were passed through the Respiray UV-C module compared with the control device.
 The Influenza A virus was reduced by 99.2%